emilyfuhrman/datavis_design/2018_Fall/Studios/01_Introduction_to_Tableau.md

 * Click the `Unique Key` field.
 This opens a menu containing all of the column headers in the dataset.
 * Select `Created Date`.
 * Click the `is` dropdown menu, and select `is between`.
 Two fields, one for a start value and one for an end value, should automatically appear below.
 * Click the first field to open a calendar picker.
-Navigate to and select October 9th, 2017.
+Navigate to and select the _day before_ today's date.
 * Click the second field to open a second calendar picker.
 Today's date should automatically be selected.
 Keep today's date.
 * Once you click out of this view, the dataset on the left should update to contain only the rows to which the filters apply.